jokke009/Mqtt-Bmp-Streamer/README.md

 [![Tweet][twitter-badge]][twitter]

-Written in Typescript, a service that publishes byte data to a broker, which can then be sonsumed by an ESP device.
+Written in Typescript, a service that publishes byte data to a broker, which can then be consumed by an ESP device.

 What's included: